 You can read more about this here.

-Here is another example of writing with science as we discover that light really looks like.
+Here is another example of writing with science as we discover what light really looks like.
 Because we are using science as the topic, some of my most reluctant writers are invested.
 They love the science aspect so much they are willing to do the writing to show their learning evidence.

-Examples of Engaging Moments: Reading Comprehension
+Examples of Engaging Moments in ELA: Reading Comprehension

-Each week, we read a fiction and non fiction book to cover our theme or unit.
+Each week, we read a fiction and nonfiction book to cover our theme or unit.
 During ELA time, we always play a reading comprehension game over one of these books.
 My students literally RUN to this game.
 I have had to make a rule that if you run, you have to wait to play.
 (Seriously, not even joking.)
 We love these games so much and my students have no clue I am assessing them for reading comprehension standards along the way.

 If You Give a Dog a Donut